“You can’t use up creativity. The more you use the more you have.”

 – Maya Angelou

-- Encourage interaction and discussion: The management could do two things to enhance creative thinking within their employees.
+The management could do two things to enhance creative thinking within their employees.
 First, it could both make different diverse teams and allow them to come up with a creative solution for a problem within a given amount of time.
-This would allow interaction between the team members that may help them in understanding and thinking better.
+This would allow interaction between the team members that may help them in understanding and think better.

 Second, they could either allow them to have open discussions or a brainstorming session.
 When people have such intense discussions, they tend to think more and come up with great solutions.

-- Diversity among employees: If an organization has employees with a similar mindset, qualification, background etc. then it would create a homogeneous workforce.
-Homogeneity has benefits such as great teams and like-minded talent, but at the same time it would leave less room for creative ideas.
+If an organization has employees with a similar mindset, qualification, background etc. then it would create a homogeneous workforce.
+Homogeneity has benefits such as great teams and like-minded talent, but at the same time, it would leave less room for creative ideas.

 It is really important to have a diverse workforce!
 People from different backgrounds and fields would have different thinking process and ideas.
 It would be great to make them mingle by making them participate in formal or informal settings.

-- Positive working environment: Sometimes too serious of a work culture can hinder creativity and the mindset.
-A stressful work environment would only make an employee to look forward to the end of the day.
-Having some fun during work makes the employees feel fresh and energetic.
+Sometimes too serious of a work culture can hinder creativity and the mindset.
+A stressful work environment would only make an employee look forward to the end of the day.
+Having some fun at work makes the employees feel fresh and energetic.
 Studies have proved that positive mood enhances creativity!
-Positive mood grants us to think flexible.
+Positive mood grants us to think flexibly.
 This makes us open-minded and we become willing to explore more alternatives.
 Knowing such findings now, incorporating fun into the work through team-bonding activities or retreats every once in awhile can be a crucial element in injecting creativity in the workplace.

-- Doodle at your desk: It has been proven that one should take short breaks between work and start scribbling on a piece of paper.
-One should start writing or drawing whatever comes in their mind at that moment.
+It has been proven that one should take short breaks between work and start scribbling on a piece of paper.
+One should start writing or drawing whatever comes to their mind at that moment.
 Expressing your imagination paper sometimes helps to come up with great ideas or creative solutions to problems.

-- Taking a walk: According to a research at Stanford University, it has been proven that one can think more creatively while walking.
-Steve Jobs loved discussing about creative ideas while taking a walk in the Palo Alto area around Apple’s office.
+According to a researcher at Stanford University, it has been proven that one can think more creatively while walking.
+Steve Jobs loved discussing creative ideas while taking a walk in the Palo Alto area around Apple’s office.
 One should take quick and short strolls inside the office area to enhance their creativity.
 Walking improves creative thinking, even while sitting after taking a walk.
 Plus it helps you stay healthy!

-- Counterfactual thinking: Studies have shown that counterfactual thinking can boost creativity.
-To experiment this, one should take past real life events and reimagine different outcomes, alternating between the subtractive mindset (taking elements out of the event) and the additive mindset (adding elements into the event).
+Studies have shown that counterfactual thinking can boost creativity.
+To experiment this, one should take past real-life events and reimagine different outcomes, alternating between the subtractive mindset (taking elements out of the event) and the additive mindset (adding elements into the event).

-- Daydreaming: Researchers from the University of California, Santa Barbara, found an association between daydreaming and creative problem solving.
-Data from this research suggest that engaging in simple external tasks that allow the mind to wander may facilitate creative problem solving.
+Researchers from the University of California, Santa Barbara, found an association between daydreaming and creative problem-solving.
+Data from this research suggest that engaging in simple external tasks that allow the mind to wander may facilitate creative problem-solving.
 Plus daydreaming could aid in memory and recall.

-As there are a lot of ways to boost creativity at workplace today, I would like to know about your understanding on the topic?
+As there are a lot of ways to boost creativity at workplace today, I would like to know about your understanding of the topic?

-Feel free to comment about the above mentioned strategies, and I would like to hear about more innovative strategies that an employer or an employee could use or adapt for better creative thinking.
+Feel free to comment on the above-mentioned strategies, and I would like to hear about more innovative strategies that an employer or an employee could use or adapt for better creative thinking.